-The department's Undergraduate Noticeboards are situated on the 4^{th} floor, one floor below the departmental office.
+The department's Undergraduate Noticeboards are situated on the 4th floor, one floor below the departmental office.
 Entering the 3 College Green building, you can reach them by taking the lift as far as floor 3, then turning left.
 From 1 Foster Place, you can find them in the corridor opposite room 4.07.

-On these noticeboards, you will find timetables, tutorial lists, other modulespecific and general information.
+On these noticeboards, you will find timetables, tutorial lists, other module-specific and general information.
+All or virtually all of this information is also available online.